mbarinov/mbarinov/README.md

 ### Hi there 👋

 Experienced software developer with more than 10 years of coding for Revolut, JetBrains, and Tulipshare.
-My expertise in React and Node.js has enabled me to lead the development of many wonderful projects.
+My expertise in React, Next.js, LangChain and Node.js has enabled me to lead the development of many wonderful projects.

 <!--
 **mbarinov/mbarinov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.